Scoil Íde COVID-19 Response Plan

 If a pupil becomes unwell and is displaying COVID-19 symptoms outlined earlier in this Response Plan then the following will occur

 - If a pupil becomes unwell in the classroom, the mainstream class teacher informs the Principal/ Deputy Principal.

-- Mask is given to child
+- Mask is given to the child.

-- Principal/ Deputy Principal/ escorts child to isolation area
+- Principal/ Deputy Principal/ escorts child to isolation area.

 - Secretary telephones the child's parents.